kongware/ftor/README.md

 ```
 # Missing Topics

-- [ ] There is no type inference and thus no guarantee that your code matches your type signatures
 - [ ] Explore issues caused by ftor's use of proxies with regard to object identity
 - [ ] Note that creating dependencies to ftor's pluggable type system is bad
-- [ ] Sum up best practice for incorporating ftor into third party code
 - [ ] Why don't ftor need its own unit type?